mozilla/extension-workshop/src/content/documentation/develop/build-an-accessible-extension.md

 </td>
 <td>

-The markup in the options page should follow [standard web accessibility guidelines](https://developer.mozilla.org/docs/Web/Accessibility).
+The markup in the options page should follow [standard web accessibility guidelines][moz-dev-link].

 </td>
 </tr>